www.scantips.com

 Universal 5/8" stand mount

 The bracket has holes in top and bottom ends.
 Two brass adapters come with the bracket, to fit in those holes, if needed to provide the threads you might need.
-Flash shoe on top.
-The bottom hole fits directly on the light stand 5/8" stud, or one insert can optionally go into the bottom, to provide 1/4 or 3/8 inch threaded holes, which could be screwed onto a tripod (camera tripods are normally not tall enough for lights).
-If needed, use the stud that provides the threads that you might need.
+For speedlights, a flash shoe on the top.
+The bottom hole fits directly on the light stand 5/8" stud, or one insert can optionally go into the bottom, to provide 1/4 or 3/8 inch threaded holes if needed.
+So it could be screwed onto a tripod (camera tripods are normally not tall enough for lights).
+If needed, use the insert that provides the threads that you might need.
+This pole shown has both the 5/8" standard mount and also the threads, so light stands with the standard 5/8 inch mount don't need or use this bottom insert.
+Some could (if they had a threaded top like this standard one at right), but much better, the light stand itself simply inserts into the hole in bottom of mount.
+No stud needed, more secure without it.
+But if the flash shoe has the threads, the threaded insert with male threads placed on top might help to hold the flash shoe.
+Use the inserts where needed, and don't if not.

 The umbrella brackets do come with these brass or steel adapter inserts, which are replaceable if lost.
-They are a set of two studs, one with male threads and one with female threads (both 1/4" and 3/8" threads).
-These are standard light stand 5/8 inch studs, which optionally can go into the top and bottom of the bracket.
-The assembled picture above uses the brass insert in the top of bracket to hold the flash shoe, but the bottom insert is usually not used — the bracket simply fits on the standard stand mount.
+The assembled picture above uses the brass insert in the top of bracket to hold the flash shoe, but the bottom insert is usually not needed — the bracket simply fits on the standard stand mount.
 The picture at right shows the top of a heavier stand, with the same standard 5/8 inch mounting stud on top (many also have the 1/4 inch thread, as shown).
 The tear-drop hole in the bracket fits on either a 5/8 or 3/8 inch stud.
 The umbrella bracket just sits on this stud, locating on the larger 5/8 inch diameters top and bottom, and clamps down on the inner diameter (recessed so scuff marks don't bother it).
 However ... a few stands have a taller mount stud that interferes with fully seating the bracket on it adequately.
 In this case, just screw the provided brass insert to the top of the stand, and put the mount on it.

 Note that tripod screws and these flash shoes and light stands have 1/4-20 UNC thread, 1/4 inch diameter and 20 threads per inch.
 This is the standard 1/4 inch coarse thread available in any hardware store in North America.
 UNC is NOT the same thread angle as British Whitworth.